Meet our school counseling team and learn about our school counseling services

-Our professional school counselors are an integral part of the Mantua Basic School Staff.
+Our professional school counselors, psychologists, and social workers are an integral part of the Mantua Basic School Staff.
 They provide monthly classroom guidance lessons to all classes in the school.
 These lessons focus on many important skills needed for lifelong learning and cooperative relationships, such as, listening and paying attention, organization and study strategies, communication with others, resolving conflicts, making and keeping friendships, respecting differences among people, dealing with bullying behavior, problem-solving, decision-making, goal setting, and career awareness and exploration.
 The Core Virtues of the Basic School (Respect, Responsibility, Honesty, Compassion, Giving, Perseverance, Self-Discipline) are integrated into these lessons.
 The purpose of the lessons is to provide learning and training for all students, giving them the necessary tools to deal with the challenges of life.